Graylog2/documentation/pages/alerting/alerting-by-example.rst

 First of all it will be a field which is part of the event.
 So it will be displayed as a field on the search page.
 That also means you can again run aggregations on that field.
-It can be also part of an notification and can be used for the enterprise feature `correlation`.
+Fields can also be accessed within a notification and can be used for the enterprise feature `correlation`.

 Since we have aggregation event definition our field we want to be a key **must** be configured in the ``Group by Field(s)``.
 When aggregating multiple messages to one event we lose all fields